LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/HelloWorld.rst

 If your solution does not pass, you will see a red ``x`` in its place.

 .. figure:: figures/github-failing-commit.png
-   :alt: Image showing a GitHub repo with a failing commit.
+   :alt: A GitHub repo with a failing commit.

    The latest commit, "added a comma to my solution" does not pass the grading requirements.